FWGA Member Handbook

 • Members enjoy a catered brunch

-• A Guest Speaker is scheduled to present golf related information.
+• A Guest Speaker

 The Holiday Brunch in December marks the end of a great year.